batterylake/batterylake.github.io/gauntlet_intro.md

 Jan 28, 2023

-Apart Research is an alignment research organzation who provides an AI safety reading list, they dub "The Gauntlet."
+[Apart Research](https://apartresearch.com/) is an alignment research organzation that created an AI safety reading list they dub "[The Gauntlet](https://apartresearch.com/ai-safety-gauntlet)."
 The objective is to complete all 20 books and articles in 20 days.

-Here are all of the works, along with posts presenting my analysis
+Here are all of the works, along with my analysis
 1. [Preventing an AI-related catastrophe]({{ BASE }}/prevention_hilton.html)